0xMashrafe/Gensyn-CodeAssist/README.md

 # Gensyn-CodeAssist
-Run CodeAssist on Octa with single promt installation (easiest &amp; step by step)
+This guide shows you the easiest way to run CodeAssist on Octa using a single command (copy-paste friendly)